ITStory8216/odin4-gui/README.md

 ## How to use
 1. Download lastest release
-2. Open extracted folder and open terminal
+2. Open terminal on extracted folder
 3. Run `./odin4_gui` (or open odin4_gui on your file manager)
 4. Enjoy!